ZakSiam/MOC-CAS/README.md

 - `requirements.txt` — Python dependencies needed to run `moccas.py`
 - `.gitignore` — ignore rules for common generated files (e.g., Python bytecode caches like `__pycache__/` and macOS metadata like `.DS_Store`)

+User needs to download the `processed.parquet` file (processed SARS-CoV-2 3CLPro target dataset containing the five objectives used in the paper) from this link: https://drive.google.com/file/d/1tu9cJWut2oSJjJEZl79LM-S3fqYSuDwj/view?usp=drive_link
+This file should be placed at the root of the repository.

 ## Environment setup (Conda)